On what ended up being our last flight on United, we were flying home from Chicago. I wrote about how when purchasing the ticket, I paid

 - Flight changes and refunds are not allowed – Ticket changes are not allowed with Basic Economy, including advance and same-day changes.
 Refunds are not allowed except as stated in the United 24-hour flexible booking policy.

-- Certain MileagePlus and Premier member benefits are not available– If you’re a MileagePlus member, you will still earn award miles based on the fare and your MileagePlus status.
-However, MileagePlus members will not earn Premier qualifying credit or lifetime miles or toward the four-segment minimum, and they won’t receive some benefits.
+- Certain MileagePlus and Premier member benefits are not available – If you’re a MileagePlus member, you will still earn award miles based on the fare and your MileagePlus status, as well as full Premier qualifying points, lifetime miles and credit toward the four-segment minimum.
+However, Basic Economy flights do not count as Premier qualifying flights.
 See more details below.